Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Related Work

 \section{Related Work}

-\textbf{Anatomy:} Kamps et al.\cite{kamps2018moon} first introduce cryptocurrency P\&D and define its life cycle as accumulation, pump, and dump, and distinguish it from traditional P\&Ds in the stock market.
-Following this setting, Xu et al.\cite{xu2019anatomy} present a comprehensive analysis of 412 P\&Ds that occurred during Jun.
+\textbf{Anatomy:} Kamps et al.~\cite{kamps2018moon} are the first to introduce cryptocurrency P\&Ds and define their life cycle as accumulation, pump, and dump, and distinguish it from traditional P\&Ds in the stock market.
+Following their setting, Xu et al.~\cite{xu2019anatomy} present a comprehensive analysis of 412 P\&Ds that occurred during Jun.
 2018 and Feb.
-2019, emphasizing on describing how a P\&D activity is coordinated on Telegram.
-Li et al.\cite{li2021cryptocurrency} study P\&Ds from a statistical perspective and point out the detrimental influence of P\&Ds on the development of the cryptocurrency market.
-Some characteristics of P\&Ds are also revealed and confirmed by the subsequent studies\cite{hamrick2018economics,dhawan2020new,la2021doge}.
-In addition, some works study P\&Ds from a perspective of social media: Nizzoli et al.\cite{nizzoli2020charting} highlight the vast presence of Twitter bots and their key part in spreading the invitation links of pump channels in Telegram.
-Similar results revealed by \cite{pacheco2021uncovering} show the widespread misinformation from Telegram channels to mainstream social medias.
+2019, focusing on describing how a P\&D activity is coordinated on Telegram.
+Li et al.~\cite{li2021cryptocurrency} study P\&Ds from a statistical perspective and point out the detrimental influence of P\&Ds on the development of the cryptocurrency market.
+Some characteristics of P\&Ds are also revealed and confirmed by the subsequent studies~\cite{hamrick2018economics,dhawan2020new,la2021doge}.
+In addition, some works study P\&Ds from the perspective of social media.
+Nizzoli et al.~\cite{nizzoli2020charting} highlight the vast presence of Twitter bots and their key part in spreading the invitation links of pump channels in Telegram.
+Similar results revealed by~\cite{pacheco2021uncovering} show the widespread misinformation spread by Telegram channels to mainstream social media platforms.

-\textbf{P\&D Post-detection:} This task targets to detect whether a P\&D has happened or is happening, given the statistics like price, trading volume, or signals from external sources, like social media.
-Kamps et al.\cite{kamps2018moon} conduct anomaly detection on the moving averages of price and trading volume data.
-La et al.\cite{la2020pump,la2021doge} improve this method by introducing much more fine-grained features, like \textit{market buy orders}.
-Besides only based on market statistics data, Mirtaheri et al.\cite{mirtaheri2021identifying} take into account the statistics of tweets and users that mentioned cryptocurrency to make the detection.
-Even though some of the approaches\cite{la2020pump,la2021doge} argue they can achieve real-time response, the post-detection paradigm fails to meet the practical needs since the coin price can easily reach its peak in less than one minute after a P\&D begins.
+\textbf{P\&D Post-detection:} This task aims to detect whether a P\&D has occurred or is ongoing, based on the statistics like price, trading volume, or signals from external sources, like social media.
+Kamps et al.~\cite{kamps2018moon} perform anomaly detection on the moving averages of price and trading volume data.
+La et al.~\cite{la2020pump,la2021doge} improve this method by introducing much more fine-grained features, like \textit{market buy orders}.
+In addition to using market statistical data, Mirtaheri et al.~\cite{mirtaheri2021identifying} take into account the statistics of tweets and users that mentioned cryptocurrencies to make the detection.
+Even though some of the approaches~\cite{la2020pump,la2021doge} argue they can achieve real-time response, the post-detection paradigm fails to meet the practical needs since the coin price can easily reach its peak in less than one minute after a P\&D starts.